johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - “The great end of life is not knowledge, but action” - Thomas Huxley

 - “Only thing that matters is doing the right thing right now.

-...Past cannot be changed
+   Past cannot be changed
-...Future is no assured
+   Future is no assured
-...The action in the present should be “right”
+   The action in the present should be “right”

 - “The used key is always bright” - Poor Richard